-Assess symptoms, consult, renew prescriptions, and set appointments — this isn’t even a full list of what modern chatbots can do for healthcare providers.
+• Assess symptoms, consult, renew prescriptions, and set appointments — this isn’t even a full list of what modern chatbots for healthcare can do.
 They’re never tired, always ready to ease the burden on clinicians and improve the quality of care for patients.
 There are many more reasons for a medical business to develop a healthcare chatbot app, and you’ll find most of them in this article.

-Acropolium is no rookie when it comes to healthcare-related applications: we’ve delivered more than 30 solutions over 11 years and provided consulting services for 68 projects.
-The insights we’ll share in this post come directly from our experience and reflect our knowledge of the algorithms commonly used in chatbots.
+Acropolium has delivered a range of bespoke solutions and provided consulting services for the medical industry.
+The insights we’ll share in this post come directly from our experience in healthcare software development and reflect our knowledge of the algorithms commonly used in chatbots.

-Stay on this page to learn what healthcare chatbots are, how they work, and what it takes to create a medical chatbot.
+Stay on this page to learn what are chatbots in healthcare, how they work, and what it takes to create a medical chatbot.

 Healthcare chatbots — what are they?